 Teaching of reading

 As soon as pupils enter the school in Reception, they begin to learn about letters and the sounds that they make (known as phonics).
+The school follows the 'Letters and Sounds' scheme to support teaching of phonics.

 For more information about the teaching of phonics, please see our 'Phonics strategy 'at the bottom of this page.